TREASURIES-Yields rise on strong January retail sales data

 "The Fed's been very clear that they believe they have a ways to go with rates, and that it would be data-dependent," said Michael Lorizio, senior fixed income trader at Manulife Investment Management.

-"As the data has evolved, now the market is coming back towards the Fed's predications, because the data has been supportive of that," he added.
+"As the data has evolved, now the market is coming back towards the Fed's predications, because the data has been supportive of that," Lorizio added.

-Benchmark 10-year note yields US10YT=RR rose as high as 3.791%, their highest since Jan.
-3, reflecting market expectations that the Fed keeps interest rates higher for longer.

-Two-year yields US2YT=RR climbed as high as 4.703%, their highest since early November.
-The two-year is particularly sensitive to movements in rate expectations.

-"The long end of the curve could continue to struggle to find support," Lorizio said.
-"The hopes of cutting in the near term are going away as long as the data continues to surprise to the upside."

-The yield curve between two-year and 10-year notes US2US10=TWEB was last inverted at minus 85.1 basis points, from Tuesday's peak inversion of minus 91.3 basis points on Tuesday.
+The gap between yields on U.S. two-year and 10-year notes US2US10=TWEB was last inverted at minus 82 basis points, from Tuesday's peak inversion of minus 91.3 basis points.

+The yield on two-year notes US2TY=RR was up just 0.2 basis points on Wednesday, but at 4.624% was still higher than longer-dated notes.
+The inversion signals market expectations for a near-term recession.

+"I think the front end of the curve is somewhat susceptible," said Calvin Norris, portfolio manager and U.S. rates strategist at Aegon Asset Management.
+"It still strikes me as being a bit overvalued even after the market has shifted from the 5.00% federal funds rate it was pricing in at the beginning of the month."

-Wednesday's retail sales report follows the release yesterday of stronger than expected consumer price index data, which showed inflation accelerated in January.
+Wednesday's retail sales report follows the release a day earlier of stronger-than-expected consumer price index data, which showed inflation accelerated in January.

 Headline prices increased 0.5% month-over-month while core prices rose 0.4% month-over-month, in line with forecasts.
 However, on an annualized basis, both headline and core prices rose slightly more than expected.
 USCPI=ECI, USCPF=ECI